AleksandraCheidze/BeautyBook/README.md

 ## BeautyBook – A platform for connecting beauty service providers with customers

-You can check out the live version of the project 🌐 [here](https://beauty-book-3-0.vercel.app/) 🌐
+You can check out the live version of the project 🌐 [BeautyBook](https://beauty-book-3-0.vercel.app/) 🌐

 BeautyBook is a platform designed to simplify the booking process for beauty services.
-Customers can easily find and book beauty professionals based on location, services offered, and availability.
+Customers can easily find and book beauty professionals based on location, services offered, and availability

 📺 **Application Demo**